Liveness and Latency of Byzantine State-Machine Replication (Extended Version): SMR Synchronizer Specification and Implementation

 The guard $\viewp = \view$ in line~\ref{line:enter-condition} ensures that a process does not enter a ``stale'' view such that another correct process already wishes to enter a higher one.
 Similarly, when the process calls $\padvance$, it sends a $\WISH$ for the maximum of $\view+1$ and $\viewp$ (line~\ref{line:send2}).
 Thus, if $\view = \viewp$, so that the values of the two variables have not changed since the process entered the current view, then the process sends a $\WISH$ for the next view ($\view+1$).
 Otherwise, $\view < \viewp$, and the process sends a $\WISH$ for the higher view $\viewp$.
-Finally, to deal with message loss before $\GST$, a process retransmits the highest $\WISH$ it sent every $\rho$ units of time, according to its local clock (line~\ref{line:retransmit-start}).
-Depending on whether the process has called $\padvance$ in the current view (tracked by the \advanced{} flag), the $\WISH$ is computed as in lines~\ref{line:send5} or~\ref{line:send2}.
+Finally, to deal with message loss before $\GST$, a process retransmits the highest $\WISH$ it sent every $\rho$ time units, according to its local clock (line~\ref{line:retransmit-start}).
+Depending on whether the process has called $\padvance$ in the current view (tracked by \advanced), the $\WISH$ is computed as in lines~\ref{line:send5} or~\ref{line:send2}.

 Our SMR synchronizer requires only $O(n)$ variables for storing views.
-Proposition~\ref{sync:noskip} also ensures that views entered by correct processes do not skip values.
-Thus, although the individual view values stored by the synchronizer are unbounded, Proposition~\ref{sync:noskip} limits the power of the adversary to exhaust their allocated space, similarly to~\cite{BazziD04}.
+Proposition~\ref{sync:noskip} also ensures that views entered by correct processes do not skip values, which limits the power of the adversary to exhaust their allocated space (similarly to~\cite{BazziD04}).